35th Mission Support Group Change of Command

-U.S. Air Force Col. David L. McCleese, incoming 35th Mission Support Group commander, gives remarks during a 35th MSG change of command ceremony at Misawa Air Base, Japan, June 17, 2021.
-The 35th MSG is responsible for safeguarding and maintaining the Misawa Air Base infrastructure.
-(U.S. Air Force photo by Staff Sgt.
-Grace Nichols)
+U.S. Air Force Col. William L. Bernhard relinquished command of the 35th Mission Support Group to Col. David L. McCleese during the 35th MSG change of command ceremony in Hangar 949, at Misawa Air Base, June 17, 2021.

+Bernhard served as the 35th MSG commander since July 2019.
+He will next be assigned as the United States Africa Command deputy national cryptologic representative.

+Previously, McCleese worked as the director, logistics, engineering and force protection for Fifth Air Force, Yokota Air Base, Japan.

 |Date Taken: